kwanann/ITSolutionsSampleQuestions/Test1-WinformJSON/Readme.md

 The **main** output file will
 - have the same columns as the input file
 - matched dob records are copied wholesale
+- the output file should have the following filename format: \[input file name\]\_\[V(Current datetime in yyyyMMdd-HHmmss)] e.g if the input file is labresults.csv, the output filename will be labresults_v20200106-083722.csv
 - different dob records are copied wholesale with the exception that the dob value is from the dob input inside the *first grid*

 A **secondary** output file will be generated in json format